 Similarly, corrosion plays a similar role.
 If pumps, jets, heater, filters, cables, or any other element is worn down, your hot tub’s performance will be compromised.
 It is essential that all elements remain in pristine shape if they are to perform as intended.
 Be sure to pay attention to corroded wires as well.

-To learn more about how your new hot tub heater will work, download a hot tub buyer’s guide.
+To learn more about how your new hot tub heater will work, download a hot tub buyer’s guide, or visit us at our London hot tub store.